acumartini/dectet-public/README.md

 ## UA: USB Audio Interface

 A 6-channel In/Out USB Audio interface operating at 16-bit 48kHz.
-Channels 1/2 show up as Frost Left/Front Right on the PC because of the legacy Dolby USB channel configuration required for Windows machines to recognize the device as a valid Class I Type USB audio interface without the need for a custom device driver.
-The gain of USB inputs can be controlled by the USB host.
+Channels 1/2 show up as `Front Left/Front Right` on the PC because of the legacy Dolby USB channel configuration required for Windows machines to recognize the device as a valid Class I Type USB audio interface without the need for a custom device driver.
+The gain of USB inputs can be controlled by the USB host, which also sets the `Lev` Controls in the UI.
 Note that `JK` in the Control/Output names below is a `Hexnut` icon in the UI.

 IMPORTANT: The computer **must** be plugged into the USB-C device port when the device starts (or restarts) for Racks using this module, otherwise, the device will fail to boot and will reboot to the default Rack.
 Also, disconnecting and reconnecting to the USB device on the computer can cause the device to crash.
 Once recognized by your computer, it is recommended to set the input/output routing and leave them set for the duration of a session.